memfault/interrupt/_drafts/pre-commit.md

 ---
-title: Using pre-commit for clean and tidy firmware
+title: Automatically format and lint code with pre-commit
-description: How to use pre-commit for linting and styling firmware code
+description: How to use pre-commit for automated linting, formatting, and styling firmware code by using Python, clang-format, clang-tidy, and prettier
 author: noah
-image: img/<post-slug>/cover.png # 1200x630
+image: img/pre-commit/cover.png
 ---

-How to use the `pre-commit` tool to format and lint firmware code!
+I love clean and tidy codebases.
+I love them even more if I don't have to manually spend hours doing it myself.
+The problem is not everyone shares the same love and passion for tidy codebases, especially when we're pressed for time trying to get a new firmware build released.

+This is where automated formatting and linting tools come in.
+These tools are generally run in [continuous integration]({% post_url 2019-09-17-continuous-integration-for-firmware %}) to make sure that all code committed to the main branch follows the team's agreed-upon format and structure.
+We can do one better and hook up these tools to run locally on any commit or update to a version-controlled branch by using git hooks.

+I'm here to talk about one of my favorite tools that is built upon git hooks, [pre-commit](https://pre-commit.com/), and specifically to detail how you can use it to format and lint firmware code as you program.

 <!-- excerpt start -->

-This article provides some background and guidelines for using `pre-commit` on C-language firmware codebases.
+This article provides some background and guidelines for using `pre-commit` to automatically format and lint C-language firmware codebases.
 We'll cover general guidelines and go over an example set of checks that can be helpful when working on firmware code.